udbhxvydv/udbhxvydv/README.md

 - 🌱 currently learning about Custom Rom
 - 📫 tg- @udbhavydv
 - 😄 Pronouns: he/him
-- ⚡ Fun fact:Music&Bike is a dangerous combo
+- ⚡ Fun fact: Music & Bike is a dangerous combo
+- Decent editor and designer!
 <!---
 udbhxvydv/udbhxvydv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.